Skip to content

 }

-As the contract state is updated at the very end of the compute phase of the transaction, intermediate assignments of Int values that exceed the limits specified by serialization formats won’t fail immediately.
+As the contract state is updated at the very end of the compute phase of the transaction, intermediate assignments of Int values exceeding the limits specified by serialization formats won’t fail immediately.
 Instead, such assignments would cause an exit code 5 only after all statements have been executed.

 contract DeRanged {